-Examination board: AQA A level Music
+Examination board: AQA A level Music CLICK HERE

-- 35% performance coursework (10+ minutes; solo and/or ensemble, greater than Grade VII or equivalent standard). - 25% composition coursework (one free composition of three minutes and one Bach chorale exercise) - 40% written exam; analysing and appraising Music.
-One 2.5 hour written paper.
-Students have individual recordings of the extracts; roughly 75% of marks are for short answers on set works and unseen works, and 25% for an essay on the set areas.
+- 35% performance coursework (10+ minutes; solo and/or ensemble, greater than Grade VII or equivalent standard). - 25% composition coursework (one free composition of three minutes and one Bach chorale exercise) - the set areas.